12 Best Helpdesk Software in 2026

 Key capabilities

 Pricing: No free plan.
 Seats run $29 (Essential), $85 (Advanced), and $132 (Expert).
-Fin AI is billed separately at $0.99 per resolution, on top of seats.
+Fin AI is billed separately at $0.99 per resolution, in addition to seats.
 You can verify current rates at intercom.com.

 Where it falls short: Two things.
 Fin requires Intercom as the substrate, so you are committing to the platform, not adding AI to what you already run.
 And per-resolution billing means your bill grows precisely as your AI gets better; a team handling thousands of Fin resolutions a month can see AI costs exceed seat costs.
 For B2B teams running Slack-based or ITSM-backed support, that math rarely pencils out.